bhkangw/LostInTheWoods/ReadMe.md

 ## Synopsis
-Lost In the Woods is a web app that that showcases various hiking trails and allows users to post their own favorites.
+Lost In the Woods is a web app that showcases various hiking trails and allows users to post their own favorites.
 I built this project using C# and ASP.NET Core framework.

 ## Direct Goals
 1. Use my newly learned knowledge of Dapper ORM to map the db models with MySQL.